Meta Layoffs Show the Human Cost of AI Spending

 disrupted.
 "We're grateful for their contributions." — Every corporate layoff

 announcement ever.
-Grateful enough to fire them.
-Not grateful enough to ask their opinion.
+Companies express gratitude while conducting layoffs, but rarely seek employee input on the decision.
 The Broader Pattern Meta's layoffs are the most visible, but they're part of a systemic shift: Google: Multiple rounds of "AI restructuring" layoffs since 2023

 Microsoft: Cut gaming and hardware divisions to fund AI